 - Thermostat motion sensing won’t work.

-- Your thermostat sometimes disconnects from Wi-Fi.
+- Your thermostat every now and then disconnects from Wi-Fi.

 - Heating or cooling is short cycling, or repeatedly turning on and off in a short period of time.

-Our Professionals Can Resolve Nest Thermostat Issues
+Our Professionals Can Resolve Nest Thermostat Troubles